About

 I’m Greta Goetz, PhD, an Assistant Professor in the English Department at the Faculty of Philology, University of Belgrade.

-I have a multicultural background, was educated in Hong Kong, Switzerland, France, the United States, and Serbia, and worked my way through a BA, Cum Laude, from Columbia University.
-I began my career working for various publications in Hong Kong and New York, including TIME magazine.
+I have a multicultural background, was educated in Hong Kong, Switzerland, France, the United States, and Serbia.

 Now top